 - Export — group by series so each color comes out labeled.

-The key discipline is “one series at a time.”
-A multi-color scatter plot extracted as one undifferentiated cloud of points is much less useful than the same plot with three labeled groups.
-Doing this at extraction time is far cheaper than recovering it post-hoc.
+Key discipline: one series at a time.
+A multi-color scatter extracted as one undifferentiated cloud is much less useful than the same plot with three labeled groups.
+Cheaper to do at extraction than to recover post-hoc.

 Step 2 in detail: manual placement

 Click each dot at its visual center.
-Zoom in.
-A point placed 3 pixels off on a 1000-pixel chart is a 0.3% baked-in error.
+Zoom in — 3 pixels off on a 1000-pixel chart is 0.3% baked-in error.

-For overlapping dots, place one point per visually distinct cluster center rather than guessing at the underlying count.
-A “blob” that visually contains 2-3 overlapping markers should usually be recorded as 2-3 points only if you can resolve them; otherwise mark it as one and document the ambiguity.
+For overlapping dots, place one point per visually distinct cluster center.
+A “blob” with 2–3 markers should be 2–3 points only if resolvable; otherwise mark as one and document the ambiguity.

 Step 2 in detail: color-based auto-extraction

-Pick the color of the series, set a tolerance, and the tool finds every matching pixel and snaps points along the cluster.
-DataFromChart’s color picker uses HSV distance under the hood — tolerance is roughly “how different from this color counts as still this color, in percent.”
+Pick the series color, set tolerance, and the tool snaps points along every matching cluster.
+DataFromChart’s picker uses HSV distance — tolerance is “how different still counts, in percent.”

-Run one pass per color.
-A three-cluster scatter (red, green, blue) takes three picks.
-Each pass labels its output as a separate series automatically.
+One pass per color.
+A three-cluster scatter takes three picks; each pass is a separate series.

 Worked example: a 200-point gene expression scatter